chaldea-center/chaldea-docs/docs/import_https/charles.md

 <figcaption style="text-align:center">Target URL and Saving Response</figcaption>

 ### Capture FGO Traffic
-1. Restart and log in to terminal (using BetterFGO for JP/NA)
+1. Restart and log in to terminal (using BetterFGO apk for JP/NA)
-2. Find the following url in Charles's list, **If you can't find it, close FGO and reopen it and try a few more times**
+2. Find the following url in Charles's list, **If you can't find it, reopen FGO once or check previous steps again**
     - **JP**:
     ```:no-line-numbers
     https://game.fate-go.jp/login/top?_userId=xxxx